VilnaCRM-Org/website/.github/AUTORELEASE.md

     Check Install Only on this account.
 Once you have created the app, you need to install it on the repository you want to use it.
 Follow GitHub's guide on installing your apps to repositories you own.
 One more thing you need to do from the app's settings.
 Go to the app's settings and generate a new private key.
 Copy that private key to a safe place and then copy the app ID.
 You will need both values as repository secrets.
-You can easily find ID here(Settings > Application > configure your github APP > app settings > you can see app id)
+You can easily find ID here(Settings > Application > configure your github APP > app settings > you can see app id).
+Generate a new private key and copy the app ID.
+These will be used to authenticate the GitHub Actions workflow with the necessary permissions to perform auto-releases.
 #### 2) The GitHub repository configuration
 Go to Settings > Secrets and Variables > Actions to create new secrets.
 Add one secret for the private key(VILNACRM_APP_PRIVATE_KEY) and another for the app ID(VILNACRM_APP_ID).
 #### 3) Allow force push